jamesbontempo/node-dataset/README.md

 ## Basic methods

 ### getName
-The `getName` method returns a string containing the name of the current DataSet.
+The `getName` method returns a string containing the name of the current `DataSet`.

 Example:
 ```js